miquelmarti/Okutama-Action/index.md

 ---

 #### UPDATES
-We will soon release the metadata for each video sequence, namely camera angle, speed and altitude of the drones.
+- We will soon release the metadata for each video sequence, namely camera angle, speed and altitude of the drones.
+- We will soon release the test set on CodaLab where it's possible to measure the performance.

 ---